Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/lakebase-setup.md

 ## Profile Configuration

-Lakebase targets are configured exactly the same as [Postgres targets](postgres-setup#profile-configuration).
+Databricks Lakebase targets are configured exactly the same as [Postgres targets](postgres-setup#profile-configuration).